Media Kit

 Q 7: What is the theme of Falcon Heart?

-A: One theme is fear.
-Fear of uncertainty in life, fear of loss, fear of love and the vulnerability it brings.
-In a word, overcoming fear.
-The theme the contrast brings out is hope.
+A: One theme is overcoming fear.
+Our uncertainty, fear of loss, fear of love and the vulnerability it brings.
+In contrast, this brings out hope.

-Q 8: What inspired you to write such a fantasy of fear, struggle, and hope?
+Q 8: What inspired you to write a Young Adult Noblebright fantasy of fear, struggle, and hope?

 A: Don’t laugh!
 When I was young, I saw some early Xena, Warrior Princess episodes and Kyrin’s story sprang from what Xena stirred in my imagination.
 Xena fought evil and was brave, though not invincible.
 I admired her for that.

-If you like clean fantasy adventure, you will find pictures, peeks, and Falcon Heart at www.azaleadabill.com.
+If you like Noblebright fantasy adventure, you can find a free ebook of Falcon Heart at www.azaleadabill.com.

 Q 9: Are you writing more fantasy novels like Falcon Heart and Falcon Flight?

-Currently I have a file of lined story cards (converted recipe cards) where I jot down scenes and story ideas.
+As far as a new series, I currently I have a file of lined story cards (converted recipe cards) where I jot down scenes and story ideas.
 Most of them are fantasy, not in the same place or time as Falcon Heart.
-Sign up for my Blog Letter/Newsletter for up to date first reader opportunities, new releases, and reader swag.
+Sign up for my News Letter for up first reader opportunities, new releases, and reader swag of various kinds.

 Q 10: Falcon Heart’s characters live rich, varied lives.
 Are Kyrin, Tae, or Alaina modeled on real people?